ankschoubey/old-blog/_posts/2021-08-11-tips-for-working-with-npm.md

 This shows you all the packages which are not the latest.

+`npm outdated` can be also used in your deployment pipeline.
+This can service as an important monitoring metric for maintainance of the application and ensuring longer life.

 ## Clear cache before `npm install` on every environment

 Cache can be cleared by using